 And in an extremely unusual offering for a Napa Valley based vintner – Sharon oversees wine making in both Bordeaux and Champagne creating a Merlot based wine from Saint-Émilion and a Champagne.

 The 2009 Chardonnay has great color in the glass; it is golden straw in the glass.
 This wine was fermented in new French Oak.
 The very aromatic nose (and we were drinking it slightly cool) initially shows honeysuckle and various tropical characteristics.
 As the wine breathes over time – beautiful holiday spice aromas are revealed.

-With a last name like Harris – it was nearly impossible to incorporate that name into their label (there is even a Harris Estate in Napa already).
-Feeling the pressure of needing a name after weeks of trying to choose one, Sharon focused on the word “rare” to indicate the type of wine they were trying to make.
+When deciding upon a name for the wine Sharon focused on the word “rare” to indicate the type of wine she was trying to make.
 Rarecat is a woman of distinctive or rare beauty.
 The coin on their label was modeled after an ancient Carthage coin (300-350BC).
 A goddess, Tanit was worshiped as the principal deity of Carthage.
-The cat pays hommage to the mountain lions that are found in the area.
+The cat pays homage to mountain lions living in California.